TeamHarveyWallbanger/JS-UI-and-DOM-Project/README.md

 ##Project purpose

 "Desert runner' is a jumping game, you take the role of a strange guy and the target is to collect as many coins as you  can.
-Of course, you have to successfully evade all the obstacles during the game, otherwise it will end when you die.
-(You shall not.. paaass! xaxaxa)
+Of course, you have to successfully evade all the obstacles during the game, otherwise...

 ![alt tag](https://ihatehongkong2.files.wordpress.com/2014/06/4488876837_8d3da2423a_z.jpg)